 - debt collectors;

-- organisations involved in a corporate re-organisation or involved in a transfer of all or part of the assets or business of our organisation, and the advisers of and professional services providers to those organisations;
+- organisations involved with us in a corporate re-organisation or involved in a transfer or potential transfer of all or part of the assets or business of our organisation, and the advisers of and professional services providers to those organisations;

-- organisations involved in our payments systems, including financial institutions, merchants and payment organisations; and
+- organisations involved in our payments systems including financial institutions, merchants and payment organisations;

-- as required or authorised by law and/or where you have given your consent
+- other organisations as required or authorised by law or where you have given your consent.

-Where practical to do so, Judo will take all reasonable steps to ensure third parties to whom we disclose your personal information are subject to confidentiality requirements in relation to that information.
+Where practical, Judo will use reasonable commercial efforts to ensure third parties to whom we disclose your personal information are subject to confidentiality requirements in relation to that information.

 (a) Disclosure to a credit reporting body

 We may disclose credit-related personal information to a credit reporting body in order to obtain credit eligibility information about you or if you fail to meet your payment obligations or commit a serious credit infringement.
 Where the information disclosed is default information in relation to consumer credit, Judo will not disclose it to the credit reporting body unless at least 14 days have passed after we have given written notice of our intention to disclose this information.

 We may disclose any information, including personal information, in relation to commercial credit, to a credit reporting body or to another credit provider.